wp-plugins/avchat-3/readme.txt

 ⑤ Hassle free video chat for your members

 == Installation ==
 These instructions cover the Standard version of the plugin.
-The installation instruction for the <a href=“http://avchat.net/integrations/wordpress”>PRO version</a> are at <a href=“http://avchat.net/support/wordpress”>avchat.net/support/wordpress</a>
+The installation instructions for the <a href='http://avchat.net/integrations/wordpress'>PRO version</a> are at <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a>.

 = Part 1: Installing AVChat Video Chat Plugin Standard =
 1. In your WordPress backend (admin area), go to **Plugins -> Add New** and search for **AVChat**.
 Click **Install**.
 If you prefer to install it manually, download the plugin archive from above and upload its contents to your `/wp-content/plugins` directory.
 2. **Activate it** as you would do with any other plugin.

-At this point, your Video Chat Plugin Standard installation is complete, but we still have to add the AVChat software and connect it to a media server.
+At this point, your Video Chat Plugin Standard installation is complete, but we still have to add the AVChat software and connect everything to a media server.

 = Part 2: Installing AVChat 3.5 Software (the actual video chat software) =
 You will need the AVChat software and a license key (trial or purchased).
-You can purchase AVChat from <a href=“http://avchat.net/buy-now”> avchat.net/buy-now</a> but you can also get a <a href=“http://avchat.net/15daystrial/”>15 days free trial</a>.
+You can purchase AVChat from <a href='http://avchat.net/buy-now'>avchat.net/buy-now</a> but you can also get a <a href='http://avchat.net/15daystrial/'>15 days free trial</a>.
 After the order is made or a trial requested, you will receive an email with a link to your private client area from where you can download the AVChat software.

 1. **Download AVChat Software** from your private client area.
 2. **Unzip and upload** the contents of `Files to upload to your web site` to your new `/wp-content/plugins/avchat-3` folder.
 Don’t worry, no folder or file will be overwritten!
-Move to the final part - the media server.

 = Part 3: Setting up the Media Server (Red5) =
 AVChat uses a media server to send audio, video and text between users.
-AVChat supports the top three media servers: Red5 (free and open source, version 0.8 and 1.0RC1), Wowza (commercial, $55/month, free trial) and AMS from Adobe (commercial, $4,500, free trial).
+AVChat supports the top three media servers: Red5 (free and open source, version 0.8 and 1.0RC1), Wowza (commercial, $55/month, free trial) and AMS from Adobe (commercial, $4500, free trial).

-1. <a href=“http://www.red5.org/downloads/red5/0_8/”>Download Red5</a>
+1. <a href='http://www.red5.org/downloads/red5/0_8/' onclick='window.open(this.href,'_blank');return false;' target='_blank'>Download Red5 0.8 for your platform</a>
 2. If your cloud/VPS server runs Linux, unzip the Red5 archive and upload its contents to `/opt/red5`.
 If it runs Windows, install using the `.exe` file.
-3. The AVChat archive downloaded in `Part 2` contains a `Files to upload to your media server (Red5)` folder.
+3. The AVChat archive downloaded in **Part 2** contains a `Files to upload to your media server (Red5)` folder.
 You’ll need to upload the `avchat30` folder inside it to `red5/webapps`.
 Your final folder tree should look like this: `red5/webapps/avchat30`.
-4. Start Red5 by running `./start.sh` on Linux terminal/shell or run `start.bat` on Windows in the `red5` main folder.
+4. Start Red5 by running `./start.sh` on Linux terminal/shell or run `start.bat` on Windows.
+You will find these files in the main `red5` folder.

 AVChat will use a **connection string** to know the media server it needs to connect to.
-Yours will be **rtmp://my-media-server.com/avchat30/_definst_** where `my-media-server.com` is the server’s domain name or IP address where you have installed Red5.
+Yours will be **rtmp://my-media-server.com/avchat30/_definst_** where **my-media-server.com** is the server’s domain name or IP address.

 = Part 4: Finalizing installation =
-Go to **Settings** -> **AVChat 3 Video Chat** and focus on **Connection string** in your WordPress backend
+Go to **Settings** -> **AVChat 3 Video Chat** in your WordPress backend.
-1. You need to fill in the **Connection string** with the connection string obtained in **Part 3**.
+1. You need to fill in the **Connection string** field with the connection string obtained in **Part 3**.
 2. Now, to place the chat on your website, add the **[chat]** short code anywhere in your WordPress **pages** or **posts**.
-Visiting that page or post will bring up the AVChat 3 Video Chat.
+Visiting these pages or posts will bring up the AVChat 3 Video Chat.
 3. The first time you’ll login, you’ll be asked for a license key.
-You can find it in the **private client area** as we explained in **Part 2**.
+You can find it in the **private client area** mentioned in **Part 2**.

 That’s it!
-If you need any help, we’re there for you. <a href=“http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/“>Forums</a> | <a href=“https://wordpress.org/support/plugin/avchat-3”>Wordpress.org</a>
+If you need any help, we’re there for you. <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>Forums</a> | <a href='https://wordpress.org/support/plugin/avchat-3'>Wordpress.org</a>

 == Frequently Asked Questions ==